itsToggle/trakt-scraper/README.md

 Future To-Do's

-        - With the capability of file lists for both torrents and hosters there is no need to distinguish between season and episode download mode.
-        - Add the option to choose a different season/episode format.
-Shows that are released as: title.day (like talkshows) arent yet discovered.
         - More filehoster scrapers.
 HDEncode.com is pretty much the best, but there are some forums that have more releases.
 These could be accessable if a username and password are provided by the user.
         - Maybe Add Scraper Support for Services like: Jacket, a4kscrapers,..
 I will probaply stick with my own format.
         - I cant get the Console to update indepently from the WebUI.